3MUl0R/HelloFriendPlayer/README.md

 ## How to use - the easy way
 - An instance of this app is running at: **wss://hellofriend.space**
-- Enter this address into an mre sdk app object in your altspace world
+- Enter this address into an mre sdk app object in your Altspace world
   - you can find the mre in the basic folder of world editor
 - paste the link to your shared dropbox folder into the prompt and enjoy